Nickchapman3773/Uranium-Fever/README.md

 >
 > Use the Performance Profile for better performance in exchange for worse visuals.
 This profile disables Real Time Reflections New Vegas Reloaded, and associated mods.

-- In MO2, select Uranium Fever from the large dropdown list in the top middle, then click the Uranium Fever Performance Profile.
+- In MO2, select `Uranium Fever` from the large dropdown list in the top middle, then click the `Uranium Fever Performance` Profile.

 ## Launching The Game
 - The game **CANNOT** be launched outside of MO2.
 Launching from Steam or GOG **WILL** fail.
-- In MO2, select Uranium Fever from the dropdown list in the top right, then click run.
+- In MO2, select `Uranium Fever` from the dropdown list in the top right, then click `run`.

 ## Cleaning Up
 > [!tip]
 > This is an OPTIONAL step to remove unneeded files from your computer.
 This will make the updating or reinstalling process take longer, as these files will need to be re-downloaded.

-- Confirm that the game launches and runs appropriately before following these steps.
+- Confirm that the game launches and runs appropriately before following this step.
-- Navigate to the Uranium Fever Installation Location > downloads folder (`C\Modding\Uranium Fever\downloads` if you used the recommended filepaths).
+- Navigate to `C\Modding\Uranium Fever\downloads`.
-- Delete the downloads folder.
+- `Delete` the `downloads folder`.

 # <p align=center>Updating Uranium Fever</p>
-- Reinstall the list from the Wabbajack tool and enable the `Overwrite Installation` checkbox.
+- `Reinstall the list from the Wabbajack tool` and enable the `Overwrite Installation` checkbox.

 # <p align=center>FAQ</p>
 - Crashing - I am crashing, what can I do to fix it?